 Once the time comes for gifting, the host will pull a piece of paper from the hat and read out the fact, but not the number.
 People can then guess who the fact is about.
 The first person to get it right gets that present and are out of the game for the rest of the time.

 Once the person comes to the table, they get their gift.
-They open it as well.
+The game actually begins with people opening up their presents.
 Then the fun starts.
 The person who received the gift has to guess who brought the gift.
 If they get it right, their turn ends, and you move on to the next person.
 However, if they get it wrong, and this will happen a lot – they have to sing a song or do something equally embarrassing.

-The host calls on them and whoever gets it right first gets the present associated.
+The host calls on them and whoever gets it right first gets the present associated with that question.
 If it’s a holiday party, you can use holiday trivia.
 If it’s a birthday party, you could incorporate subjects important to the birthday person.
-You can go so many ways with this exchange.
+You can go in so many different ways with this exchange.

 Once the first person has received their gift, it moves on to the next until each person has a gift.
 It can get people going and excited as everyone wants to show off their smarts and get a gift to boot.
 This is a favorite for many, and it’s not hard to see why that is.